 1. The Vanishing Half – Britt Bennett

-The Vanishing Half is about two black twins who live in a small town community.
+Another book about sisterhood is The Vanishing Half, which is about two black twins who live in a small town community.
 When they see an opportunity to escape their lives at 16, they run away from home and end up having very different lives.

 Stella and Desiree have not had it easy after their father was murdered by white people and was never bought to justice.